Vaibhav2605/Python_ap/README.md

 Learning Python

 # calculater.py
-Its Gui based calculater for calculations
+Its Gui based calculater for calculations.
+It is for basic as well as complex calculations.

 # counter.py
 Gui based counter